 INOmax™ received U.S. Food and Drug Administration (FDA) approval in 1999 for the following indication:

-“INOmax, in conjunction with ventilatory support and other appropriate agents, is indicated for the treatment of term and near-term (>34 weeks) neonates with hypoxic respiratory failure associated with clinical or echocardiographic evidence of pulmonary hypertension, where it improves oxygenation and reduces the need for extracorporeal membrane oxygenation.”
+“INOmax, in conjunction with ventilatory support and other appropriate agents, is indicated for the treatment of term and near-term (>34 weeks) neonates with hypoxic respiratory failure associated with clinical or echocardiographic evidence of pulmonary hypertension.”

 POLICYInhaled nitric oxide may be considered medically necessary as a component of treatment of hypoxic respiratory failure in neonates born at more than 34 weeks of gestation.

 Other indications for inhaled nitric oxide are investigational, including, but not limited to, its use in premature neonates born at less than or equal to 34 weeks of gestation, adults and children with acute hypoxemic respiratory failure.

 POLICY GUIDELINESInhaled nitric oxide appears to be of greatest benefit in individuals for whom primary or secondary pulmonary hypertension is a component of hypoxic respiratory failure.